Cranfield University: Milton Keynes

 Cranfield University is the academic partner in project with Milton Keynes City Council to establish a new university, code-named MK:U, in nearby Milton Keynes.
-The plan anticipates opening by 2023, with a campus in Central Milton Keynes.
+The plan anticipated opening by 2023, with a campus in Central Milton Keynes.
 In January 2019, the partners announced an international competition to design a new campus near the Central railway station.
 In May 2019, Santander Bank announced a 'seed funding' grant of £30 million to help with building and initial running costs.
 On 4 July 2019, the shortlisted proposals for the campus were announced.
 On 30 July 2019, the evaluation panel announced that Hopkins Architects had produced the winning design.

 As of January 2023, the project is stalled following a government decision to deny funding.

 Coat of arms

-The university's coat of arms reflects a number of key aspects of its heritage.
-The ‘bars undy wavy’ in chief of the shield are intended in combination with the cranes to allude to the university's name, Cranfield, which etymologically derives from ‘cranuc-feld’, meaning a field frequented by Cranes.
-The three-branched torch in the base refers to learning and knowledge in the sciences of Engineering, Technology and Management.

-In the crest, the astral crown alludes to the College of Aeronautics and also commemorates The Lord Kings Norton as chancellor, having regard to his contribution to the development of aeronautical research and his links with the college.
-The keys are intended to signify the gaining of knowledge by study and instruction and the owl, with its wings expanded, may also be taken to represent knowledge in the widest sense.

-In the badge, the significance of the keys has already been alluded to and the crown rayonny refers both to the royal charter under which Cranfield came into being and, by the finials being composed of the rays of the sun, to energy and its application through engineering and technological skills to industry, commerce and public life.

-The chain which surrounds the badge shows the link between the various disciplines to be studied at the university and in itself also refers to engineering where it plays so many parts.

-The compartment upon which the cranes stand represents the area of riverside where cranes are likely to be found, this being of course in reference also to the name ‘Cranfield’.

-The university's motto, post nubes lux, means 'after clouds light'.
+The university's motto, post nubes lux, means "after clouds light".
 It is depicted on the university coat of arms which was introduced when the university was awarded its royal charter.